ceeoinnovations/hackathon-template/README.md

 9. Go to `index.html` and edit title (line #4).
 10. Go to `components/Navbar.js` and update the hyperlink with your GitHub repository name (line #7)
 11. To publish your website, go to `Settings`, click `Pages`, select `main` as a source, and save.
 You can find your website link there.
 12. Update `readme.md` in your GitHub repository.
-Get rid of this instructions except for the Links section on top.
-Replace links to your website and Google Drive folder.
+Get rid of all the instructions except for the Links section on top.
+Replace all three links with yours

-## Adding Content ##
+## Project Submission ##
-13. Share a link to your Google folder with people and let them fill out the content in the `project` sheets.
-Make sure that people upload their files in their own folder under the assets folder and get proper links to host their images or videos.
-They can hover top cells in the sheets for tips.
-14. Make sure that anyone with links can view images and videos.
-Otherwise, it won't show up on the website
+13. Share a form link with people to gather data
-15. Go to your website to make sure that everything looks good.
+14. Go to your website to see updates.
 It may take a couple of minutes to get updated